st003/spending-tracker/README.md

 #### Linux

-Packaging for Linux configured but unstable.
+Packaging for Linux is configured but unstable.
 To package for Linux AppImage.
 Run the command:

 ```
 npm run package:linux